aosabook/500lines/functionalDB/functionalDB.markdown

 (defmacro symbol-col-to-set [coll] (set (map str coll)))
 ```

 The `:where` part of the query retains its nested vector structure.
-However, each of the terms in each of the clauses is replaced with a predicate according to Table 3.
+However, each of the terms in each of the clauses is replaced with a predicate according to \aosatblref{500l.functionaldb.predicates}.

 ```clojure
 (defmacro clause-term-expr [clause-term]